 The benefits that SD-WAN can bring to hybrid enterprise networks should far outweigh any uncertainty that CIOs might feel.

 It gives the CIO unprecedented freedom to deploy new applications across the enterprise, and complete visibility and control over each application.
-This not only enhances the user experience as congestion on the network is minimised, but also empowers the enterprise to expand into new markets more easily and launch new services more quickly, with their network as the new digital foundation for growth.
+This not only enhances the user experience as congestion on the network is minimized, but also empowers the enterprise to expand into new markets more easily and launch new services more quickly, with their network as the new digital foundation for growth.

 As more and more SD-WAN platforms become available, the cost of adopting this technology will become more attractive for CIOs looking to future-proof their network too.
-Furthermore, thanks to its virtualised functions, SD-WAN enables a pay-as-you-go approach to global networking.
+Furthermore, thanks to its virtualized functions, SD-WAN enables a pay-as-you-go approach to global networking.
 This means that the CIO is able to scale capacity up and down depending on fluctuations in market conditions and business needs.

-All of these changes to the network set-up can be automated with SD-WAN, while enabling the CIO to orchestrate the different moving parts of the enterprise network with simplicity and security.
+All of these changes to the network setup can be automated with SD-WAN while enabling the CIO to orchestrate the different moving parts of the enterprise network with simplicity and security.
 In contrast, traditional WANs can be complex and costly to manage, especially when new sites or users need to be added, or policies need to be changed.
 Often this complexity can lead to a poor user experience too.